Serre Intersection Multiplicity Conjecture and Hodge theory: Multiplicity question over l-adic fields

+This is analogue of positivity for Rosati involution, cf. \cite{SA} page 15.
 The action of the correspondences always determine the pairing on the homologies, by composing the action of diagonal $\Delta$ with the product structure.
-In this way the positivity of the above trace always implies positivity of the Mukai pairing and therefore, the intersection multiplicity.
-This shows: \emph{If the Grothendieck Standard conjecture I are satisfied then the intersection multiplicity $\chi(M,N)$ is strictly positive on proper intersections for projective varieties /$k$}, \cite{SA}.
+That is if $Y,Z \subset X$ be closed subvarieties